• Skip to primary navigation

 uncooked glutinous rice in instant pot

-2. Then, put a bowl in the pressure cooker, add 1 cup washed glutinous rice and ⅔ cup water in the container.
+2. Put a bowl in the pressure cooker, add 1 cup washed glutinous rice and ⅔ cup water in the container.
 Level it and make sure all the rice is covered by water.
-Close the lid and vent, manual for 30 minutes at high pressure and natural release.
+Close the lid and vent, and push the manual button to adjust the time for 30 minutes at high pressure and natural release.

 coconut milk and sugar in a pot

 3. While the rice is cooking, pour a can of coconut milk into a pot.
-Add ¾ cup sugar and turn on a small fire and keep stirring until it's bubbling.
-(You can use more or less sugar depending on your sweetness.)
+Add ¾ cup sugar, turn on a small fire, and keep stirring until it's bubbling.
+(Depending on your sweetness, you can use more or less sugar.)

 corn starch mixture in a glass container

 4. Mix 1 tablespoon of cornstarch and 2 tablespoons of water in a container.
-Then, add the cornstarch mixture slowly in the coconut milk until it thickens. ( The sauce will thicken when it cools off.)
+Then, slowly add the cornstarch mixture to the coconut milk until it thickens. ( The sauce will thicken when it cools.)

 sliced mango on a chopping board

-5. Peel off skin and slice 3 small mangoes.
+5. Peel off the skin and slice 3 small mangoes.

 Cooked sticky rice in instant pot

-6. When the rice is ready, put the cooked glutinous rice, mango and sweet coconut sauce on top of the sticky rice and mango.
+6. When the rice is ready, add the cooked glutinous rice, mango, and sweet coconut sauce to the sticky rice and mango.

 Thai mango sticky rice on a plate with mangoes on the side